-Take a break from organizing the Easter egg hunt and planning the brunch and dinner menus to brush up on Easter traditions and lore.
+Take a break from planning the Easter brunch and Easter dinner menus to brush up on the history of Easter traditions and lore.
 While you’re making the deviled eggs, you can tell the kids about the history of Easter eggs, baskets and the famous White House Easter Egg Roll.

-We probably have the Germans to thank for the Easter Bunny, where it was first mentioned in writing in the 1500s.
+We probably have the Germans to thank for the modern Easter Bunny, however.
+This Easter tradition was first mentioned in writing in the 1500s.
 By the early 1800s, Germans were making edible Easter bunnies.
-And, the Easter bunny was introduced to American children by German settlers in the 1700s.
+German settlers introduced the Easter bunny to American children in the 1700s.

 It was also the German settlers in the US that introduced the idea of Easter baskets.
 Easter baskets were originally made to look like birds' nests.
 Lined with grass, they were a safe and cozy place for eggs to be deposited by the Osterhase, or Easter Bunny.
-Today's Easter baskets, lined with "grass." are a safe and cozy place for JELL-O EGG JIGGLERS, jelly beans, chocolate bunnies and even playful cookies.
+Today's Easter baskets, lined with "grass" are a safe and cozy place for a host of treats like jelly beans, chocolate bunnies and even playful cookies.
 JELL-O® JIGGLERS® and JELL-O EGG JIGGLERS have also been Easter favorites for years!

 The custom of the Easter Egg Roll in this country got started when John Payne Todd, son of President James Madison and his wife Dolly, told his mother that children of ancient Egypt rolled eggs outside the pyramids.
-While that bit of historical trivia cannot be proven, a White House Easter Egg Roll has taken place, usually on the South Lawn, since the fourth presidency!
+While that bit of historical trivia cannot be proven, a White House Easter Egg Roll has taken place, usually on the South Lawn, ever since the fourth presidency!
 Keep an eye out for Humpty Dumpty at this event.
 He has been known to make an appearance at the annual Easter Egg Roll from time to time.
 Check out our tips for planning your own egg-traordinary Easter Egg Hunt.